 This event is free and open to the public.

 Founded in 1973, the Pennsylvania Humanities Council is a private, nonprofit, nongovernmental organization dedicated to providing every Pennsylvanian with access to the humanities.

-Lonnie Graham is a visual artist and a 2002 Pew Fellow.
+Nava EtShalom is a poet and a 2006 Pew Fellow.